 Classic Muppet characters like Kermit and Miss Piggy continue to make appearances on TV shows like "America's Got Talent" and "The Today Show" and in commercials.
 The Henson Company is developing a show for the Logo Network called "Tinseltown," which centers around the lives of a homosexual puppet couple.
 A "Fraggle Rock" movie is tentatively scheduled for release in late 2008 or early 2009.

-For lots more information on the Muppets and related topics, check out the links on the next page.
+For lots more information on the Muppets and related topics, check out the links below.